oneofthezombies/eyrie/README.md

 A modular system designed to support Axum's design, empowering developers to build scalable, maintainable, and efficient web applications.

 **Eyrie** aligns seamlessly with Axum's lightweight and extensible design, providing tools to organize routes, handlers, and state while maintaining Axum's core simplicity.
+Inspired by the modular architecture of **NestJS**, Eyrie brings a similar developer-friendly approach to Rust, tailored for enterprise-grade applications.

 ### Why Eyrie?
 - 🛠 **Axum-Friendly**: Built to enhance Axum without altering its design principles.